Get insider access

 5. Best Sony Gaming Headphones

 If you're looking for dedicated gaming headphones, try the Sony INZONE H9 Wireless.
-They're the highest-end headphones of Sony Electronics' INZONE lineup and are designed with the PS5 in mind, although you can also use them on PC.
+They're the highest-end entrants in Sony Electronics' INZONE lineup and are designed with the PS5 in mind, although you can also use them on PC.
 Unfortunately, Xbox users must look elsewhere for compatible wireless gaming headphones.
-They have low latency thanks to their wireless USB dongle, but they also support Bluetooth, meaning you can stay connected to your smartphone and console simultaneously.
-They even have an ANC system, and while it doesn't outperform that of the Sony WH-1000XM4 Wireless, it can still block out noise like ambient chatter and the hum of a standing fan well.
+They even have an ANC system, and while it doesn't outperform the best Sony noise cancelling headphones, the Sony WH-1000XM4 Wireless, it can still block out noise like ambient chatter and the hum of a standing fan well.
 With their ANC on and when connected to two devices at a time, they last over 22 hours continuously.

 These decently comfortable over-ears have a boomy sound profile when using the dongle.
 This sound helps emphasize sound effects like footsteps in your gameplay.
 If you're using a PC, you can access their app's graphic EQ and presets to help you customize their sound to suit your tastes.
-If you like to game with others, their boom mic has a decent recording quality.
-Although there's some distortion present in speech, you'll still be intelligible.
-The mic can also separate your voice from ambient noise, ensuring you're heard clearly, even in noisy environments.
+If you like gaming with others, their boom mic has a decent recording quality.
+They also have low latency thanks to their wireless USB dongle.
+If you're not dead set on over-ear headphones and are looking for something more versatile, it's worth considering the Sony INZONE Buds True Wireless.
+They have shorter continuous battery life and a narrower-sounding soundstage but compensate with a more balanced default sound profile.
+However, they only feature Bluetooth LE audio, limiting their compatibility with mobile devices.

 See our review

-• Variety.
 Sony makes everything from open-back earbuds to RF wireless TV headphones at various price points.
 We've yet to review their entire line-up, but they generally have something for everyone.

-• Different sound profile options.
 Sony's headphones generally fall into neutral or bass-heavy sound profile options.
 It helps them cater to a wider range of listeners since some people find a neutral sound too flat or boring, but others find too much bass overwhelming.

-• Great mobile app.
 Many of their Bluetooth headphones are compatible with the Sony | Headphones Connect app.
 You get a good graphic EQ with most models, but with more premium models, it provides many virtual soundstage options.

-• Inconsistent noise cancelling performance.
-Although Sony have a few models that block a phenomenal amount of noise, like the Sony WH-1000XM4, most of their models' noise cancelling is only decent.
+Although Sony has a few models that block a phenomenal amount of noise, like the Sony WH-1000XM4, most of their models' noise cancelling is only decent.

-• Premium price for good headphones.
 The best Sony earphones might be industry leaders, but they'll set you back a pretty penny.
 Their cheaper options usually have poor build or sound quality, especially compared to models from dedicated budget brands.

-• Some features missing.
-While Sony has many feature-packed models, even some of their most premium Bluetooth headphones are missing features taken for granted with other brands; these include microphone controls, multi-device pairing, audio while charging, or an auto-off timer.
+While Sony has many feature-packed models, even some of their most premium Bluetooth headphones are missing features taken for granted by other brands; these include microphone controls, multi-device pairing, audio while charging, or an auto-off timer.

 Sony vs Bose

 Sony and Bose are often compared, especially regarding noise cancelling.
 Although Bose focuses primarily on noise cancelling performance, their products also tend to sound more neutral, which some users may prefer.
 They also have a small but diverse lineup, including aviation headsets and speaker sunglasses.
-In comparison, Sony headphones usually offer more robust sound customization features, including 360 Reality Audio, and tend to have more bass-heavy sound profiles.
-Their lineup is large too, and there's something for everyone at each price point.
+In comparison, Sony headphones usually offer more robust sound customization features, including 360 Reality Audio, and they tend to have more bass-heavy sound profiles.
+Their lineup is large, and there's something for everyone at each price point.
 To see the best options at each price point, see our list of the best Bose headphones.

 Sony vs Apple